-Cleo Smith: Attention turns to suspected abductor of Australian girl
+Cleo Smith: Police release audio of moment four-year-old was rescued

 It shows a man underneath a blanket in the back of an ambulance.

-Some Australian news reports suggested that the man had tried to harm himself in custody while others suggested that he had been beaten up by another prisoner.
-However, police have not as yet confirmed any of this.

-WA Deputy Commissioner Col Blanch has only said that the man had to be "taken to hospital a couple of times to check on his medical status."

-Col Blanch added that police had a duty to ensure anyone in custody medically fit enough to undergo questioning and to ensure that the court process is validated.
+Western Australia Deputy Commissioner Col Blanch said police had a duty to ensure anyone in custody medically fit enough to undergo questioning and to ensure that the court process is validated.

-He said that the man had been "assisting" with the investigation.
+He added that the man had been "assisting" with the investigation.

 News of Cleo's rescue has been welcomed by relieved Australians.